Last Updated on

 STEP 4: Place The Baby Into The Water

-Place your newborn into the water feet first and use to dominant hand for cleaning.
+Place your newborn into the water feet first and use your dominant hand for cleaning.

 TIP: Never leave a baby or a toddler unattended in a bathtub.
 If you have to go out of the room (even for a couple of seconds), then take your little one out, swaddle him or her in a towel and take with you or place in a crib.